-College Credit Plus courses at Hilliard Davidson High School receive an extra quality point when calculating grade point average.
+For students who receive a C or higher, AP courses at Hilliard Davidson High School receive an extra quality point when calculating grade point average.
 (A = 5.0, B = 4.0, C = 3.0, D = 1.0, F = 0.0)

 Homework Students should be doing homework daily.
 Homework will be checked by pre-announced quizzes.
 Homework is for practice, and some students need more practice than others.
 Therefore, students should have the opportunity to continue to show that they have learned from their mistakes.
-If a student needs more time to understand a topic, he or she should get help with the topic and take a requiz the next day.
+If a student needs more time to understand a topic, he or she should get help with the topic and may be permitted to take a requiz.
+(NOTE: Students must show evidence of doing their homework assignments in order to be allowed to take the retake